 Domain impersonation has to do with phishing campaigns, on a massive scale.
-Either employees of an organisation, or their end users, can be targeted by these phishing campaigns which will work to masquerade a phishing site, pertaining to be from an organisation (say a financial institution, or a bank) and will work to have this phishing site included near the top of search engines.
+Either employees of an organization, or their end users, can be targeted by these phishing campaigns which will work to masquerade a phishing site, pertaining to be from an organization (say a financial institution, or a bank) and will work to have this phishing site included near the top of search engines.
 This then makes it easier to convince a user to click on this malicious site, instead of the official site.
 This is particularly difficult to detect from a mobile app, where users may not see the URL, and may not notice until they have attempted to log in.
 By which case, the malicious actor has access to the legitimate site, as a foothold for further malicious activity.

 Internal Directory Busting